Fork Union Military Academy Review

 High school courses are offered with honors and AP alternatives in a number of areas.
 Advanced Placement is offered in Biology, Calculus, English, Psychology, U.S. Government, and U.S. History.
 In addition, courses with dual enrollment and college credit, including Calculus, Computer Science, English Composition, International Relations, Political Science, and Pre-Calculus/Trigonometry.
 Languages offered are Latin, German, and Spanish.
 Fine Arts includes opportunities for Band and Chorus.

-Fork Union Military Academy has an unusual class schedule.
+Our review of Fork Union Military Academy found that they have an unusual class schedule.
 Students take one class at a time: they are immersed in one subject, all day, every day for seven weeks, with one teacher.
 When study of that subject is concluded, the student moves on to the next subject, and so on for five grading periods in the school year.
 They call this approach the “One Subject Plan.”

 Fork Union Military Academy ’s website claims that for the past five years more than 99 percent of graduates have been granted admission to the college or university they have chosen upon graduation.
 From FUMA.
 Graduates have attended institutions of higher education in Virginia, such as Virginia Tech and Virginia State University, academies such as the United States Naval Academy at Annapolis and the United States Military Academy at West Point, and other schools with military ties, such as Virginia Military Institute and The Citadel.
 Well-known graduates include football player Vinny Testaverde (Class of 1982) .